Pay yourself first: How developing the habit of savings can mean lifelong financial security

 Saving isn’t always easy.
-A recent Bankrate survey revealed that 56 percent of Americans have regrets with their lack of savings, and 60 percent can’t cover an unexpected expense.
+A recent Bankrate survey revealed that 56 percent of Americans feel they don't have enough money in savings, and 60 percent can’t cover an unexpected expense.

 Not only can savings help with short-term issues—but it is also incredibly important in the long-term.
 Year after year, the money you save grows, making it a good way to work towards larger goals like retirement and financial independence.